 During the treatment

 - This treatment is performed in the doctor’s surgery.
 It is virtually painless and minimally invasive for the patient.

 - The oculofacial plastic surgery specialist applies an anaesthetic ointment before the treatment to minimise discomfort.

-- Small doses of hyaluronic acid are injected into the skin through multiple sites.
+- Small doses of fillers are injected into the skin through multiple sites.
 This is a natural substance that penetrates even the deepest layers of skin to rejuvenate it from within.

 - One session a month for a three-month period is initially recommended.
 Each session lasts between 20 and 60 minutes, depending on the area to be treated.